scummvm/scummvm/doc/docportal/settings/engine.rst

 Use the Engine tab to change settings that are unique to the game being played.

 From the Launcher, highlight a game on the games list, select **Edit Game**, and then select the **Engine** tab.
-This tab might not be available for all games.
+This tab is not available for all games.

 To find out which engine powers your game, have a look at the ScummVM Supported Games `wiki page
 <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_.